umesh385/Low-cost-smart-irrigation-pump/README.md

 - Soil moisture sensor detects dryness
 - Relay-based DC motor pump control
 - Automatic motor ON/OFF system
-- Can be expanded with flow sensors, timers, or TinyML
+- Can be expanded with Light and Temperature sensors, timers ,TinyML

 ---